Information Technology //

 All desktop workstations communicate with MRN's data center and network attached storage via dual redundant fiber links.
 MRN is connected to the Internet via gigabit fiber to a 100 megabit per second link on the University of New Mexico's campus.
 A Virtual Private Network allows researchers and collaborators to access MRN computing resources remotely through an encrypted link.

 Data acquisition computers across all modalities (1.5T Mobile, 3T, MEG, EEG) have standardized stimulus delivery systems i.e. pupilometry, audio, video and time coding.
 The mobile data acquisition system includes a group of centrally managed, workstations used for psychological assessment, digital video and document imaging in forensic populations.
-The network attached storage systems are a combination of high availability EMC and Sun filer storage pools totaling ~660TB of usable disk space.
+The network attached storage systems are a combination of fully replicated high availability EMC storage totaling ~1.2PB of usable disk space.
 Research data is stored in a self documenting directory hierarchy (both raw and processed).